 - Video camera

 Please not that drones are not allowed in national parks.
 There are severe consequences for breaking these rules.
 Some private parks allow clients to use their drones for photography and filming, you would likely have to lease your own safari vehicle to avoid getting in the way of others.

 TRAVELLING INSIDE SOUTH AFRICA

 Malaria is a parasitic disease transmitted by the female Anopheles mosquito.
 It has plagued mankind for centuries and remains a risk today, particularly in parts of Africa, Asia and Latin America.
 Malaria is both preventable and curable, but if not diagnosed and treated early it can also be fatal.
 The map below highlights the malarial areas in South Africa according to the potential risk.
 The South African Department of Health has maintained a highly effective malaria control programme for over 60 years.
-Although the malaria risks are real, Government is steadfastly implementing measures to prevent infection to humans and to treat this disease.
+Although the malaria risks are real, the Government is steadfastly implementing measures to prevent infection to humans and to treat this disease.
 A targeted mosquito control intervention i.e. Indoor Residual Spraying; and the distribution of highly effective drugs for malaria cases are some of the key malaria interventions used in South Africa.